 8. In a large saucepan on medium-high heat, sauté shallots/onion in oil until translucent.
 Add flour and mix well; this will become pasty and dry.

 9. Slowly start adding stock while stirring continually.
 Add a little bit at a time until everything becomes well mixed and there are no lumps.
 Use a balloon whisk to get rid of floury lumps if necessary.
+Add the wine now too.
 Lower heat to medium-low and simmer until sauce is thickened, stirring often.

 10. Stir in miso, taste and season with salt and black pepper if necessary.
 Keep warm until ready to serve with the roast.

 Did you know that Vegan Recipe Club is run by a charity?